rancher/terraform-provider-rancher2/docs/resources/etcd_backup.md

 # rancher2\_etcd\_backup Resource

 Provides a Rancher v2 Etcd Backup resource.
-This can be used to create Etcd Backup for Rancher v2.2.x and retrieve their information.
+This can be used to create an Etcd Backup for Rancher v2.2.x and above, and to retrieve their information.

-`rancher2_etcd_backup` resource is used to define extra etcd backups for `rancher2_cluster`.
+The `rancher2_etcd_backup` resource is used to define extra etcd backups for a `rancher2_cluster`, which will be created as a local or S3 backup in accordance with the etcd backup config for the cluster.
 The main etcd backup config for the cluster should be set on the [cluster config](https://www.terraform.io/docs/providers/rancher2/r/cluster.html#backup_config-1)

 ## Example Usage